Skip to Content

 If you wanted to haul toys with a 5th wheel, you’d have to use a toy hauler with a garage.
 If you tow with an SUV, you can use the cargo space inside to haul extra gear.

 Winner: You’ll have more useable bed space in your pickup when you use a travel trailer.
-When you use a 5th wheel, the RV takes up most of the bed space.

 Built-in Generators

 Most 5th wheels come with a built-in generator.
 These generators are quieter and more convenient to use than standalone generators.
-Not all 5th wheels come with a generator but most do.

 Trailers usually don’t come with a built-in generator.
 If you need extra power, you will need to purchase a portable generator.
 Alternatively, you can install a solar system for electricity.